cysouw/diathesis/text/c10_participle.md

 ### [ NP | –P ] *gehören+Partizip* Impersonal passive+governed preposition

-Impersonal passive constructions with a governed preposition are attested with the light-verb *gehören* [@next].
-Basically the same verbs that occur with *werden+Partizip* can also occur with *gehören+Partizip* (see [@sec:participles-impersonal-passive-preposition]), though more detailed study is necessary.
+Impersonal passive constructions with a governed preposition are attested with the light verb *gehören* [@next].
+Basically the same verbs that occur with *werden+Partizip* (see [@sec:participles-impersonal-passive-preposition]) can also occur with *gehören+Partizip*, though a more detailed study into this construction is necessary.

 ::: ex
 - Ich kämpfe gegen den Feind. \